Visiting Ireland’s Bunratty Castle

 From Dublin, you would take the train to Limerick and when you get off the train, the bus depot is right next door so you can grab the bus to Bunratty directly from there.
 You could also take a taxi to Bunratty but that’s gonna cost you.

 Bus Eireann will take around 4 hours and the Dublin City Coach will take around 3 hours or so.
-Cost for the Coach averages around €22 Euros and Bus Eireann is a 4-hour plus journey at a cost of €35 Euros.
+The cost for the Coach averages around €22 Euros and Bus Eireann is a 4-hour plus journey at a cost of €35 Euros.
 Either of these buses drops you at the stop and the walk to Bunratty is around 10 minutes.

 During the 1200’s King Henry III granted the lands of Bunratty to Thomas De Clare a descent of Strongbow.
 It was De Clare who built the first stone structure on the site.
 This castle was a simple stone tower and it stood near the river probably very close to the existing site.

 The castle was attached a few more times and fell again in 1318.
-During a major battle, De Clare and his son Richard were killed and his wife the Lady De Clare burnt the castle down so nobody could take it and fled to Limerick.
+During a major battle, De Clare and his son Richard were killed and his wife Lady De Clare burnt the castle down so nobody could take it and fled to Limerick.
 The family never returned to Bunratty and soon the existing castle collapsed into ruins.

-Several more owners came and went and there was even a third version of the castle, which went to ruin.
-The Bunratty Castle you see today was purchased by Viscount Gort in 1956 and fully restored with the help of the Irish Government.
-The Castle was opened to the public in 1960 and included furniture, paintings, tapestries and works of art dating back to the 1600s.
+Inside Bunratty castle which was purchased by Viscount Gort in 1956 and fully restored with the help of the Irish Government you can visit various rooms.
+The new castle at Bunratty was opened to the public in 1960 and included furniture, paintings, tapestries and works of art dating back to the 1600s.

 Today, everyone wants to see Bunratty Castle and take in the adjacent Bunratty Folk Park.
 The castle is famous for its medieval banquets, which include the Bunratty Castle Entertainers and a fine 3-course meal.

-Bunratty Folk Park is an open-air museum featuring around 30 buildings, including the Ardcroney Church of Ireland, which moved here and reopened in 1998.
+Explore the 19th-century folk park which is an open-air museum featuring around 30 buildings, including the Ardcroney Church of Ireland, which moved here and reopened in 1998.

-Tickets to Bunratty Castle
+Tickets for Bunratty Castle

-The Castle and Village cost is €15.25 per adult and €10.50 per child and that covers the full experience of the castle and village but not the medieval banquet.
+How much are the tickets for Bunratty Castle?
+The Castle and Village cost is €15.00 per adult and €9.00 per child and that covers the full experience of the castle and village but not the medieval banquet.

 Admission is all year round.
 9:00am- 5.30pm.
 Please be aware that the castle closes daily at 4 pm to prepare for the Bunratty Castle medieval banquet.